 The development of art in Europe from Renaissance to modern times; provides a background for the appreciation of art through direct contact with European culture.
 Special emphasis on Renaissance art in Northern Europe and Italy.
-Three hours.
+Offered in conjunction with summer study tours.
+Summer only, three hours